Demonstrations, Disturbances, and Distressed Students

 Sometimes, other students become distressed during class, so we make sure to respond according to the level of distress.

-If someone interrupts the professor repeatedly or otherwise disrupts classroom activities, our faculty will set limits, consult with the dean and/or DSP&S (Disabled Student Programs & Services) or Psychological Services and will complete a PCC Misconduct Form.
+If someone interrupts the professor repeatedly or otherwise disrupts classroom activities, our faculty will set limits, consult with the dean and/or DSP&S (Disabled Student Programs & Services) or Personal Counseling and will complete a PCC Misconduct Form.
 If anyone feels threatened in class, or if there is an altercation, you or faculty can immediately call campus police.

 Part of our job at PCC is to protect you, so police officials will promptly assess the situation, seeking help from other officials if necessary, and they will make sure threatening individuals are treated according to city, county, or state laws.